port-labs/port-docs/docs/tutorials/self-service-actions/webhook-actions/local-debugging-webhook.md

 const port = 3000;

 app.post("/webhooks", (request, response) => {
-  // This part is only to verify that port sent the data and not anybody else const signed = createHmac("sha256", "<CLIENT_SECRET>")
+  // This part is used to verify that the webhook message was sent by Port const signed = createHmac("sha256", "<CLIENT_SECRET>")
     .update(
       `${request.headers["x-port-timestamp"]}.${JSON.stringify(request.body)}`